 Ever wanted to try making your own homemade pastrami?
 This recipe uses corned beef for a shortcut to homemade delicious pastrami!
 So good, you’ll eat it without bread.

-Today we’re “cheating” though, and starting with an already prepped brisket – aka Corned beef.
+Today we’re “cheating”, and starting with an already prepped brisket – aka Corned beef.

 What is corned beef?